Soliton decomposition of the Box-Ball System: Slot decomposition

-The \emph{height} of the excursion between Records~0 and~1 is defined as $0$ if the excursion is empty or as $\max \{k\ge 1: M_k\xi(0)>0\}$ otherwise.
-In general, denoting $i_k(j)$ the label of the $k$-slot located at Record~$j$, we define the height of the excursion between Record~$j$ and Record~$j+1$ by
+The \emph{height} of the excursion between Record~$j$ and Record~$j+1$, denoted as $m(j)$, is defined as $0$ if the excursion is empty or as the largest $k$ such that a $k$-soliton is contained in the excursion.
+Denote also $i_k(j)$ the label of the $k$-slot located at Record~$j$.
+Since $k$-slots can only be created by solitons of larger sizes, we note that